ThKrypt/QualCoder/06-Cases.md

 Cases are useful for seeing text and images linked to a particular circumstance or person and for assigning attributes such as age and gender to interview participants.
 You can add a memo of notes to each case and rename a case by double-clicking on a case name.

 A table lists the cases and their attributes.
 On the right had side the text of a case is displayed.
 The number of files associated with a case is shown.
 Click on the files cell in the table to add or changes files associated with a case.
 This displays the case file manager dialog, described below.

 When a survey is imported, each survey row is assigned to a case.
 The case name is the unique identifier in the first column of the csv or Excel spreadsheet.
 Large surveys (e.g. 1000 or more rows) can take a long time to import as cases take some time to create.

+The buttons here:
+* Create a new case
+* Add a case attribute
+* Import cases from csv or xlsx file
+* Open the case-file manager
+* Export case attributes to csv file
+* Delete a case
+* Help button

 ![Manage cases tab](https://qualcoder.files.wordpress.com/2021/05/cases.png?resize=450%2C450)